pontushenriksson/book-finder/README.md

 A project designed to store data about the books I've read and manage their order on physical shelves, helping me find them easily.

+## Bugs and TODO

+- The downloaded JSON doesn't work properly.
+- A book gets the black color instead of the gradient for some reason.

 ## Data needed

 ### Book information